BrainstormWilly/yno-guy/_posts/2014-02-11-tale-of-two-counties-p1.md

 ### Why does Napa have so much cargo?

 {% include image_with_caption.html image="Napa-Wine-Map-wine-folly.jpg" alt="Wine Folly Napa Map" caption="Like this map?
-Go buy one!" %}
+Go buy one! (https://shop.winefolly.com/collections/regional-wine-maps)" %}

 Wine vines, or *vitis vinifera*, are grown all over California.
 The state contains over 105 [American Viticultural Areas (AVAs)](http://www.wineinstitute.org/resources/avas) designated for grape growing.
 I’ve spent most of my life living amongst the three first; Napa Valley, Sonoma Valley, and the lesser-known Santa Cruz Mountains.
 However, in the eyes of the rest of the world only one stands out--Napa.
 Even in my [WSET](http://www.wsetglobal.com) and [SWE](http://www.societyofwineeducators.org) studies other “new world” countries get fairly equal coverage of their regions.
 For instance, the Barossa Valley of Australia is arguably the most important region on account of its prestigious Shiraz.
 However, in my study texts regions like Margaret River, Yarra and Clare Valley get about as much mention.
 Napa, on the other hand, dominates the American chapter.
 Other California regions as well as other states are given secondary treatment.
 One can argue these other regions are newer, smaller, or receive less critical praise for their quality of wine.
 All of which may arguably be true, except for one place--Sonoma.